 New BMW 3-series release date: when can I buy one?

-First up is the new 3-series saloon, depicted in CAR magazine's artist's impression above.
-Although due to be shown this autumn, the new Three won't in fact go on sale until well into 2019, we understand, while the Touring estate and other bodystyles (including two-door 4-series) won't be seen until later this decade.
+First up is the new 3-series saloon, depicted in CAR magazine's artist's impressions below and in our gallery.
+Although due to be shown this autumn, the new Three won't in fact go on sale until well into 2019 in right-hand drive, CAR understands, while the Touring estate and other bodystyles (including two-door 4-series) won't be seen until later this decade.